 Oregon and Wisconsin went to Gore in the following days, but Florida’s 25 electoral votes made it the key to victory for both candidates.
 The initial result there put Bush in front, but it was close enough to trigger an automatic recount.
 The ensuing saga involved multiple legal battles, recounts and calls for further recounts, and numerous debates about the methods used to record votes.
 On December 12, the Supreme Court ordered an end to the Florida recount and Gore conceded to Bush.

-Many have suggested that the perceived partisan nature of Court’s decision—every justice who sided with Bush had been appointed by a Republican—damaged the public’s faith in the judicial system.
+Many have suggested that the partisan nature of Court’s decision—every justice who sided with Bush had been appointed by a Republican—damaged the public’s faith in the judicial system.
 The 2000 election was the first since the 1960 election between John F. Kennedy and Richard Nixon that did not yield a clear result on election night or the following morning.
 It was the first time since 1888 that the winning candidate had lost the popular vote, although the next such election came only 16 years later when Donald Trump defeated Hillary Clinton.
-Both elections led to calls for the abolition of the Electoral College in favor of a simpler “one person, one vote” system, but there has been no serious push to enact such a reform.
+Both elections led to calls for the abolition of the Electoral College in favor of a simpler “one person, one vote” system.